Arbor Garden Centre and Nursery

 Haskap berry bush

-Native to the northern boreal forests of Asia, Europe, and Canada, haskap is an incredibly resilient, 4- to 5-foot shrub thriving in Zones 1 to 7.
+Native to the northern boreal forests of Asia, Europe, and Canada, haskap (Lonicera caerulea) is an incredibly resilient, 4- to 5-foot shrub thriving in Zones 1 to 7.
 Thriving in full sun and well-drained, organic-rich soil, it produces an early yield of dark blue berries with a unique sweet-tart flavor resembling a cross between a blueberry and raspberry.
 Beyond its fruit, it offers excellent ecological value by flowering very early, attracting early-season bumble bees and other essential pollinators.
 Image:

 wildaz on iNaturalist under a Creative Commons license.